-- CRLF2 and JAK mutations: Genomic alterations in CRLF2, a cytokine receptor gene located on the pseudoautosomal regions of the sex chromosomes, have been identified in 5% to 10% of cases of B-precursor ALL.[168,169] The chromosomal abnormalities that commonly lead to CRLF2 overexpression include translocations of the IgH locus (chromosome 14) to CRLF2 and interstitial deletions in pseudoautosomal regions of the sex chromosomes, resulting in a P2RY8-CRLF2 fusion.[168-171] CRLF2 abnormalities are strongly associated with the presence of IKZF1 deletions and JAK mutations;[54,162,169-171] they are also more common in children with Down syndrome.
-The results of several retrospective studies suggest that CRLF2 abnormalities may have adverse prognostic significance, although studies differ on whether CRLF2 maintains significance when other prognostic factors are considered using multivariate analysis.[155,168-170,172] However, point mutations within kinase genes are uncommon among Ph-like cases, except for JAK1 and JAK2.
-Additionally, there is controversy about whether prognosis should be analyzed based on CRLF2 overexpression or on the presence of CRLF2 genomic alterations.[155,172]
+- CRLF2 and JAK mutations: Genomic alterations in CRLF2, a cytokine receptor gene located on the pseudoautosomal regions of the sex chromosomes, have been identified in 5% to 10% of cases of B-precursor ALL.[170,171] The chromosomal abnormalities that commonly lead to CRLF2 overexpression include translocations of the IgH locus (chromosome 14) to CRLF2 and interstitial deletions in pseudoautosomal regions of the sex chromosomes, resulting in a P2RY8-CRLF2 fusion.[170-173] CRLF2 abnormalities are strongly associated with the presence of IKZF1 deletions and JAK mutations;[54,162,171-173] they are also more common in children with Down syndrome.
+Point mutations in kinase genes other than JAK1 and JAK2 are uncommon in CRLF2-overexpressing cases.

 Gene polymorphisms in drug metabolic pathways

-A number of polymorphisms of genes involved in the metabolism of chemotherapeutic agents have been reported to have prognostic significance in childhood ALL.[173-175] For example, patients with mutant phenotypes of thiopurine methyltransferase (a gene involved in the metabolism of thiopurines, such as 6-mercaptopurine), appear to have more favorable outcomes, although such patients may also be at higher risk of developing significant treatment-related toxicities, including myelosuppression and infection.[177,178]
+A number of polymorphisms of genes involved in the metabolism of chemotherapeutic agents have been reported to have prognostic significance in childhood ALL.[175-177] For example, patients with mutant phenotypes of thiopurine methyltransferase (a gene involved in the metabolism of thiopurines, such as 6-mercaptopurine), appear to have more favorable outcomes, although such patients may also be at higher risk of developing significant treatment-related toxicities, including myelosuppression and infection.[179,180]

 Genome-wide polymorphism analysis has identified specific single nucleotide polymorphisms associated with high end-induction MRD and risk of relapse.
 Polymorphisms of IL-15, as well as genes associated with the metabolism of etoposide and methotrexate, were significantly associated with treatment response in two large cohorts of ALL patients treated on SJCRH and COG protocols.
 Polymorphic variants involving the reduced folate carrier and methotrexate metabolism have been linked to toxicity and outcome.[200,201] While these associations suggest that individual variations in drug metabolism can affect outcome, few studies have attempted to adjust for these variations; whether individualized dose modification based on these findings will improve outcome is unknown.